grammarware/models17/ramadan/README.md

 The uploaded [myexample.zip](https://github.com/grammarware/models17/blob/master/ramadan/myexample.zip) file includes all the required artifacts for transforming SecBPMN2 to UMLsec models.
 ## Prerequisite
-We recommend using [Eclipse Neon, Modeling Tools distribution](https://www.eclipse.org/downloads/packages/eclipse-modeling-tools/neonr), with an installed nightly build of [Henshin](https://www.eclipse.org/henshin/) and [CARiSMA](https://rgse.uni-koblenz.de/carisma/).
+We recommend using [Eclipse Neon, Modeling Tools distribution](https://www.eclipse.org/downloads/packages/eclipse-modeling-tools/neonr), with installed [Henshin](https://www.eclipse.org/henshin/) and [CARiSMA](https://rgse.uni-koblenz.de/carisma/) plug-ins.
 These plug-ins can be installed either using  online update sites, or the mirrored update sites provided as part of the artifact.
 **From the CARiSMA update site, please only install the main features (BPMN2 and UML2 support).**

 * **Installation from online update sites**: In Eclipse, do *Help → Install New Software...*.
 Use the following online update